derHeinz/service_monitor/README.md

 * tcpcommandinfo.py: Get infos from a TCP-Port Terminal like app.
 Connect to a port like telnet or netcat and send a command.
 Return the result.
 Result can be further condensed by regex.
 * kafkainfo.py: get version info from Apache Kafka.
 * zookeeperinfo.py: get version and optionally broker availablity from Apache Zookeeper.
+* remotesshcommandinfo.py: execute ssh command on a remote linux and returns stdout.

 ## How is the representation?